rbb-data/e-scooter-map/README.md

 Reusable modules should eventually be moved to `src/shared` and be pushed back to Github. :)

 (create react app forces all code to live under `src`)

+## update data

+The geojson with the scooter positions is generared from `data/e_scooters_frontend.csv` run
+`node scripts/transform-csv.js` if the data did change.

 ## Bing Keys